yangliuy/NeuralResponseRanking/README.md

 </p>

 #### Data Preparation and Preprocess ####
-Compared with DMN-KD with DMN, the main difference is that the CNN of DMN-KD will run on an additional input channel denoted as blue matrices in the model architecture of DMN-KD, which captures the correspondence matching patterns of dialog context utterance terms and response terms in relevant external QA pairs retrieved from the external collection.
+Comparing DMN-KD with DMN, the main difference is that the CNN of DMN-KD will run on an additional input channel denoted as blue matrices in the model architecture of DMN-KD, which captures the correspondence matching patterns of dialog context utterance terms and response terms in relevant external QA pairs retrieved from the external collection.